stargate/stargate/docker-compose/README.md

 * Docker Desktop defaults to 2 GB: depending on your set up, you may need to increase this up to 6 GBs (although some developers report 4 GB being sufficient)

-### MacOS has too low limit for File Descriptors
+### OS may too low limit for File Descriptors

-MacOS has low `ulimit` for maximum number of files open.
 If you see a message like this:

 ```
 Jars will not be watched due to unexpected error: User limit of inotify instances reached or too many open files
 ```

 on Docker logs for Coordinator, you are probably hitting it.

+Solution depends on OS you are on; here are some suggestions

+#### MacOS: too low FD limit

-The solution is to increase `maxfiles` limit; you can do that by:
+On MacOS a solution is to increase `maxfiles` limit; you can do that by:

 ```
 sudo launchctl limit maxfiles 999999 999999